dustdustinthewind/IntralismQoLMod/README.md

 - Config v3 maps do not encrypt (Encrypted maps can be resaved to be decrypted!)
 - Gave Editor a Dark Theme
 - The BPM tool uses colors for snaps (only for 1, 2, 3, 4, 6, 8, 12, 16 snaps, if you're using something else you're probably wrong)
-- Automatic BPM saving/loading to and from description (Doesn't work properly with multiple BPMs).
+- Automatic BPM saving/loading to and from description (Doesn't work properly with multiple BPMs)
 - Navigation improvements: better caret, finer zoom controls
 - The Discord RPC message for Editor will show the map you're working on
 - Audio Waveform should be more consistent and accurate, in exchange for being a little slower than it used to be.
 Press skip if you don't care for the waveform and its limitations.